AndyCappDev/tourboxelite/README.md

 - ✅ **Full Button Mapping** - All 20 controls configurable (buttons, knobs, scroll wheel, dial)
 - ✅ **Modifier Keys** - Create over 250 unique key combinations per profile using physical buttons as modifiers
 - ✅ **Systemd Integration** - Runs as a user service, starts on login
+- ✅ **Update Checker** - Check for new versions from within the GUI

 ## Requirements